-(Hebrews 12:7) It is for discipline that you have to endure.
-God is treating you as sons.
-For what son is there whom his father does not discipline?
+(Hebrews 12:7) If ye endure chastening, God dealeth with you as with sons; for what son is he whom the father chasteneth not?

 When we endure trials, we show God and others that we will accept the discipline of God as one of His beloved children.
 Discipline can include suffering, but discipline also involves strength training (mentally, physically, and spiritually).
 Discipline can include learning to work with God and others as a team that God has brought together to accomplish God's high objectives.